RetroAchievements/docs/docs/general/emulator-support-and-issues.md

 ### PlayStation

 - ✅ Standalone emulator: **[DuckStation](https://www.duckstation.org/wiki/Main_Page)**
   - There may be memory leak and/or burn-in when using save states.
-Beware, softcore players!
 - ✅ libretro core: **Beetle PSX HW**
   - Most recommended.
 - ✅ libretro core: **Beetle PSX**
 - ✅ libretro core: **SwanStation**
 - ❌ libretro core: **PCSX ReARMed**
   - BIOS files are not required for this core and will zero out the Kernel RAM.
-  - Technically supported; not recommended.
 - ❓ BizHawk core: **Octoshock** (Mednafen)
 - ❓ BizHawk core: **Nymashock** (Mednafen)
 - ❓ libretro core: **Rustation**